 Table of Contents

 A heavy blanket can help you feel calmer and more relaxed.
-The pressure of the blanket helps to release serotonin and dopamine, which are the feel-good hormones.
-The weight of the blanket also helps to promote better sleep.
+The gentle pressure of the blanket helps to release the happy hormones serotonin and dopamine, which are the feel-good hormones.
+Here’s how the blanket improves your quality of life in other ways:

 When it comes to fibromyalgia, there is no one-size-fits-all cure.
-However, a weight blanket benefits some people with fibromyalgia by offering relief from pain, including migraines.
+Yet, a weight blanket benefits some people with fibromyalgia by offering relief from constant pain, including migraines.
 They may also help these individuals sleep better due to the release of neurotransmitters in the brain that induce sleepiness.

-This relaxation can help reduce anxiety and allow people with fibromyalgia to fall asleep easily and engage in restorative sleep.
-In turn, this improved sleep quality can lead to daytime improvements in symptoms as well due to improved mental health, reduced fatigue and improvements in overall wellbeing.
+This relaxation can help reduce anxiety levels and fatigue and allow people with fibromyalgia to fall asleep easily and engage in restorative sleep.
+In turn, this improved sleep quality can lead to daytime improvements in symptoms as well due to improved mental health, increased energy levels and improvements in overall wellbeing.

 You can also get cooling weighted blankets.
 These blankets are filled with glass beads and may be weighted or unweighted.
 They help to keep you cool by absorbing your body heat and then slowly releasing it back into the surrounding air.

-When choosing a weighted blanket, it is important to consider the weight and the size of the blanket.
+When choosing a weighted blanket, it is important to consider the weight and the size of the blanket as well as the adult or child using the blanket.
 The weight of the blanket should be enough to provide pressure and sensory input, but not so heavy that it becomes uncomfortable and causes more joint pain.
 The size of the blanket should be large enough to cover the entire body, and it’s recommended around 10% of your body weight to balance comfort and safety.

 The fabric is also important.
 Weighted blanket manufacturers produce two main types: cotton or a fabric with minky dots.
 Minky dots are soft, fuzzy fabric that feels good against your skin.
 Cotton is breathable and easy to clean.
 Both fabrics are machine washable, but the cotton may shrink if you put it in the dryer.
 If you choose a weighted blanket with minky dots, make sure it’s made out of a fabric that won’t fade in the wash.